lucasvpessoafranca/lucasvpessoafranca/README.md

 # Hey 👋

-My name is Lucas  França Viado - 🇧🇷
+My name is Lucas  França - 🇧🇷

-I'm A Software Engineer, likes BBC.  💻
+I'm A Software Engineer  💻

-what you imagine i can do !!!!

-- 📍 From PB living in Africa
+- 📍 From PB living in João Pessoa

 Reach me out 👇🏼